Tamburasca/WDR3_concert_downloader/README.md

 Note: this downloader is not supported by any broadcasting organization, thus is inofficial!
-The current application supplements [Streamripper](https://streamripper.sourceforge.net/) that creates an audio native file from a broadcaster's mp3 livestream.
+The current application supplements [Streamripper](https://streamripper.sourceforge.net/) that creates a native audio file from a broadcaster's mp3 livestream.

 I found no way to downgrade the bitrate of the mp3 file to a smaller size without having to install **ffmpeg** or an add-on for **sox** locally.